me3zaAKAgoat/42cursus/README.md

 - The f that prefixes file handling functions usually refers to the function being a high level routine as opposed to a low level routine function.
 - low level routines do not use buffering but can take up to one minute before data is physically written to the disc (we can use **fsync** to ensure that all data is written to the file).
+- EOF is a negative integer (thou shall not be assumed, it is usually -1) that indicates that a file position has reached the end of a file :DD.

 - #### **Streams**
   - A **stream** is a flow of data from a source to a destination within a GNU system (mostly used in high level routines).